kwameopareasiedu/react-simple-widgets/src/widgets/select-field/select-field-usage.md

 -   `inline?: boolean`

-    If set to `true`, the radio options will be laid out horizontally instead of vertically.
+    If set to `true`, the radio options will be rendered horizontally instead of vertically.

 -   `options?: Array<[any, any]>`